windicss/docs/guide/index.md

 __Windi CSS__ is a next generation utility-first CSS framework.

-If you are already familiar with [Tailwind CSS], think about [Windi CSS] as an **on-demanded** alternative to Tailwind, which provides faster load times, **fully compatible with Tailwind v2.0** and with a bunch of additional cool features.
+If you are already familiar with [Tailwind CSS], think about Windi CSS as an **on-demanded** alternative to Tailwind, which provides faster load times, **fully compatible with Tailwind v2.0** and with a bunch of additional cool features.

 ## Why Windi CSS?

-A quote from the author should illustrate his motivation to create [Windi CSS]:
+A quote from the author should illustrate his motivation to create Windi CSS:

 <Quote author="@voorjar">When my project became larger and there were about dozens of components, the initial compilation time reached 3s, and hot updates took more than 1s.</Quote>

-By scanning your HTML and CSS and generating utilities on demand, [Windi CSS] is able to provide [faster load times][video comparison] and a speedy HMR in development, and does not require purging in production.
+By scanning your HTML and CSS and generating utilities on demand, Windi CSS is able to provide [faster load times][video comparison] and a speedy HMR in development, and does not require purging in production.

 ## Basic Usage